rohit777agrawal/Java/README.md

 # Java

+# DoWhileLoop.java
+    This program helped me to learn about do-while loop.
+    It checks if the first and last letter of word is same or not.
 # EggBasket.java
     This program helped me to learn about printing something on console.
     It prints number of eggs in baskets.